FreiraumIO/react-native-share-extension/README.md

 > if you need to add more packages to your share extension do not overrides `getPackages`. instead override `getMorePackages` method under `ShareExActivity`.

-# Share Component
+# Share Component for Android

 so both share extension and main application are using the same code base, or same main.jsbundle file.
 So the trick to separate Share and Main App is registering 2 different Component entries with `AppRegistry.registerComponent`.

-so in both iOS and android share extension we are telling react to load the extension component (in my case `MyShareEx`) from js.
+as we have treated the ios part a bit differnet to the android part, please do the next steps only for android. so in the android share extension we are telling react to load the extension component (in my case `MyShareEx`) from js.

-so in `index.ios.js` and `index.android.js` we are writing the same code as
+so in `index.android.js` write following code

 ```js
 //index.android.js